Getting started building community

 We came back together as a class and had a discussion about these ideas–and how they impact learning and how we need to understand and appreciate each other.
-We talked about positive leaders and negative leaders.
+We talked about positive leaders and negative leaders and how they affect our classroom community.
 About ways to participate in class–even when it’s hard.
 How to help shy students feel more comfortable–and how to not be overbearing if you are outgoing!
 I am hopeful that all students have done some thinking about their role in our “family”–and how to make sure they can help others feel valued as well.

 Another activity we worked on was jigsaw puzzles…because it gave us a time to practice making “strategy suggestions” and then trying them.
 Some groups decided to sort by color, others worked to find all the edge pieces, and so on.
 We used this as a time to practice our “helping” stems where we talked about how to offer help, accept help, politely refuse help, and accept help graciously.
 We worked cooperatively to put together 10 puzzles!